onflow/FlowCreditMarket/AUTO_BORROWING_PROPOSAL.md

 ## Summary of Findings

-During testing, we discovered that FlowALP implements an **auto-borrowing** feature when positions are created with `pushToDrawDownSink=true`.
+During testing, we discovered that FlowCreditMarket implements an **auto-borrowing** feature when positions are created with `pushToDrawDownSink=true`.
 This behavior is intentional and mathematically correct.

 ### Example Calculation
 When depositing 1000 Flow tokens: